RichardScottOZ/Simple-Weights-of-Evidence/README.md

 ## 3D
 - https://github.com/RichardScottOZ/3DWofE
-	- fork of https://github.com/e-farahbakhsh/3DWofE to include data example
+	- fork of https://github.com/e-farahbakhsh/3DWofE to include data example [needs a lot of work to generalise as per this repository]

 # Notebook